 Newborn babies have this wonderful habit of being up all night then having a restful period of sleep between 8am-midday.
 It is for this reason that we always schedule newborn sessions in the early morning when babies are most likely to be sleepy.
-I do ask if possible that baby has some awake time in the hour before the session begins to help get them nice and sleepy, a nice way to do this is a warm bath before the session.
-Keep them unclothed and just in a loose nappy then a nice big feed before the session begins.
+I do ask if possible that baby has some awake time in the hour before the session begins, but I understand this is not always possible when travelling to the studio.
+If baby is likely to fall asleep on the way then having them in clothing with zips or domes for easy removal can be helpful for getting straight into the session, without needing to wake baby again.

 The beginning of my newborn sessions usually start with baby being wrapped so a room between 20-23 degrees is ideal, after parent/sibling portraits and wrapped newborn portraits we go into traditional poses with baby nude so a warmer room around 25-27 degrees is essential.
 Newborn babies are used to a 36 degree internal temperature during gestation, so in order for them to be cosy and calm while nude a very warm room is required.
-During the winter months please do let me know if you would like me to bring a heater to the session if you don’t have fast heating available.
+I will have the studio heated as needed during the session.

-A settling tool I use often and will bring with me is white noise.
+A settling tool I use often is white noise.
 My preference is to have the white noise fairly loud (about the volume of a vacuum) to imitate the noise baby experienced during gestation, this also helps calm babies startle reflex with a studio light flashing and the click of the camera shutter.

 Another helpful settling tool during a session can be a pacifier, if you use one do let me know and have it on hand, alternatively if you do not use one but are open to using one during the session I do provide brand new pacifiers and have them available to try.
 Being a newborn model is hard work and babies will get hungry and fussy, during the session be prepared to pause for frequent feeding breaks.